veereshyaligar/cricket_web/README.md

-# Your11
+# Cricket11

-Your 11 is a full stack application  build and deployed, which is inspired by Dream 11.
+Cricket11 is a full stack application  build and deployed, which is inspired by Dream 11.

 ##  website ->  [link](https://mighty-wildwood-01254.herokuapp.com/)
 ## Features